niconiahi/kopius/feedback/01_pokedex.md

 Pure methods are the ones that instead of mutating the value of the array directly, they create a new array from that one

 Take this example of _inpure_ array manipulation.
-What"s the inpure part here? the `.push` method, which mutates the `pokemons` array"s value.
+What's the inpure part here? the `.push` method, which mutates the `pokemons` array's value.
 It does not return a new array

 ```tsx
 const pokemons: Pokemon[] = [];